-- (6) First-Class Standing: For the purposes of scholarships and awards, First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 7.5, the GPA to be computed on a minimum of ★24 taken during that year, the year to consist of first and second terms in Winter Session.
-Students who attend in only one term of the Winter Session are eligible if they complete at least ★12 with a minimum GPA of 7.5. - (7) Dean's List: This designation is given to students who achieve a GPA of at least 8.0 on a minimum of ★18 in Winter Session.
-Students who attend in only one term of Winter Session are eligible if they complete at least ★9 with a minimum GPA of 8.0. - (8) a.
+- (6) First-Class Standing: For the purposes of scholarships and awards, First-Class Standing in a given year is awarded to any undergraduate student who obtains a GPA of not less than 7.5, the GPA to be computed on a minimum of ★24 taken during that year, the year to consist of Fall and Winter Terms.
+Students who attend in only one term of the Fall/Winter are eligible if they complete at least ★12 with a minimum GPA of 7.5. - (7) Dean's List: This designation is given to students who achieve a GPA of at least 8.0 on a minimum of ★18 in Fall/Winter.
+Students who attend in only one term of Fall/Winter are eligible if they complete at least ★9 with a minimum GPA of 8.0. - (8) a.
 Application for Graduation: Students who intend to receive a BSc degree must apply for their degree at the Faculty Office by February 1 for Spring Convocation or by September 1 for Fall Convocation. - b.
-Convocation: All requirements for graduation at Spring Convocation must be met by the end of Winter Session.
-Those completing degree requirements during the first term of Winter Session will graduate at the Spring Convocation, whereas those completing degree requirements during Intersession will graduate at the Fall Convocation.
+Convocation: All requirements for graduation at Spring Convocation must be met by the end of Fall/Winter.
+Those completing degree requirements during the Fall Term of Fall/Winter will graduate at the Spring Convocation, whereas those completing degree requirements during Spring/Summer will graduate at the Fall Convocation.